mikechambers/adb-mcp/README.md

 ### MCP Server

 Make sure you have Python3 installed and configured on your system (in your system PATH).
-This assumes you are using [uv](https://github.com/astral-sh/uv) and have it setup and configured on your system.
+This assumes you are using [uv](https://github.com/astral-sh/uv) for package management and have it setup and configured on your system.

-Change to the psmcp directory and start the dev server
+Change to the psmcp directory and start the dev server:

 ```
 $cd psmcp
 $uv run mcp dev psmcp.py
 ```

-You can now load the dev interface at http://localhost:5173, click "connect", and then under "Resources" click "config://get_instructions".
+You can now load the dev interface at http://localhost:5173, click _"connect"_, and then under _"Resources"_ click _"config://get_instructions"_.
 This should list out a bunch of JSON info.
 If it does, everything is working and configured.

 Now we can install into Claude Desktop.